bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 All partners

-- More seamless integration within the BigCommerce control panel that looks and feels native due to following BC patterns and being more deeply integrated within core parts of the BC control panel
+- More seamless integration within the BigCommerce control panel that looks and feels native due to following BigCommerce patterns and being more deeply integrated within core parts of the BC control panel
 - Increased functionality that gives greater flexibility in building robust sales channel apps, which hopefully increases adoption and revenue

 Select partners